deebloo/polyinstant/README.md

 Polyinstant
 ==========

+NOTE: GO INSTANT WILL BE SHUTTING DOWN AT THE END OF AUGUST 2014!

 Polymer elements for connecting and manipulating data from goinstant.
 Give your account number and app name.
 If no room is given the 'lobby' will be joined.